Choose another country to see content specific to your location

 Classification of flammable and combustible liquids vary depending on the organization.
-The NFPA, Department of Transportation, and OSHA each classify the liquids using different formats.
+NFPA’s classifications are the most common.

 Learn more about project management capabilities for your fire protection upgrades